Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 Quick Answer

-A HELOC (Home Equity Line of Credit) uses a variable rate tied directly to the prime rate, which moves with Federal Reserve decisions.
-As of July 2025, most HELOCs are priced at prime plus a margin of 0%–2%.
-When the prime rate rises or falls by 0.25%, your HELOC rate adjusts by the same amount — often within one billing cycle.
+A HELOC (Home Equity Line of Credit) uses a variable rate tied directly to the prime rate, which moves with Federal Reserve decisions., most HELOCs are priced at prime plus a margin of 0%–2%.
+When the prime rate rises or falls by 0.25%, your HELOC rate adjusts by the same amount, often within one billing cycle.

-With the Fed holding rates elevated through early 2025, millions of homeowners carrying HELOC balances are paying materially more than they did in 2021 — making this one of the highest-stakes rate topics in personal finance right now.
+With the Fed holding rates elevated through early 2025, millions of homeowners carrying HELOC balances are paying materially more than they did in 2021.
+That makes this one of the highest-stakes rate topics in personal finance right now.
+Knowing precisely how the mechanism works gives you real options: you can lock a portion of your balance, pay down strategically, or time a conversion to a fixed product.

 How Does the Prime Rate Directly Set Your HELOC Rate?

-Your HELOC interest rate equals the prime rate plus a fixed margin set by your lender — and that margin never changes, even as the prime rate moves.
+Your HELOC interest rate equals the prime rate plus a fixed margin set by your lender, and that margin never changes even as the prime rate moves.
 Most lenders set this margin between 0% and 2%, depending on your credit profile and loan-to-value ratio.
-So when the prime rate moves, your effective rate moves by the exact same amount.
+When the prime rate moves, your effective rate moves by the exact same amount.

 How Lender Margins Work